London Midland trains disruption 'unacceptable'

 "We're getting to the point where a complaint needs to be made to the regulator about the issue because it's really affecting daytime services as well as weekend services.

-"No cancellation which is within their control is acceptable."'Using all resources'
+"No cancellation which is within their control is acceptable."

 An RMT trade union spokesman said 31 drivers had recently joined other operators for better pay and conditions.